ai-cfia/fertiscan-backend/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature/Enhancement request
 about: Suggest an idea for this project
-title: As a [stakeholder], I want to [description of the enhancement].
+title: As a [stakeholder], I want to [description of the desired outcome].
 labels: enhancement
 assignees: ""
 ---